carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/statefulsets/README.md

 - Instead of randomly terminating one pod (an instance of the application), the order is pre-determined
   - When scaling up it goes from 0 to n-1 (n = replication factor)
   - When scaling down it starts with the highest number (n-1) to 0
-- This is useful to drain the data from a node before it can be shut down
+- This is useful when draining the data from a node before it can be shut down

-For more information please see StatefulSets official documentation: <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>

 ***StatefulSets work differently to Deployments or DaemonSets when it comes to storage.***

 ***Deployments & DaemonSets use PVCs defined outside of them, whereas StatefulSets include the storage in their definition (_volumeClaimTemplates_).***

 ***Said differently, you can see a StatefulSet as a couple (POD + Storage).
 When it is scaled, both objects will be automatically created.***

+For more information please see StatefulSets official documentation: <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>

 In this exercise, we will create a MySQL StatefulSet & scale it.